 Upon its release, the novel sold briskly, earning Jackson a National Book Award nomination and high praise from critics.
 In its review, The New York Times called the story “caviar for connoisseurs of the cryptic” and described Jackson as “the finest master currently practicing in the genre of the cryptic, haunted tale.”
 It also caught the attention of Hollywood, and within four years MGM released a film adaptation, directed by Robert Wise.
-Since then, the novel has been made into a play and into a widely panned 1999 movie.
-On October 12, the first ever television series based on the novel will be released by Netflix.
+Since then, the novel has been made into a play, into a widely panned 1999 movie, and a Netflix series.
+Here are 13 facts about The Haunting of Hill House you should know.

 In her essay “Experience and Fiction,” Jackson explained that she was most intrigued by the way the researchers revealed their own personalities and backgrounds throughout the study.
 “They thought they were being terribly scientific and proving all kinds of things,” she explained.
 “And yet the story that kept coming through their dry reports was not at all the story of a haunted house, it was the story of several earnest, I believe misguided, certainly determined people, with their differing motivations and backgrounds.”

 Early on in the writing process, Jackson awoke one morning to find something terrifying atop her writing desk: A note, with the words “DEAD DEAD” scrawled upon it, written in her own handwriting.
 Jackson, who loved ghost stories but did not believe in ghosts, brushed the strange discovery off as sleepwalking.
 In “Experience and Fiction,” she wrote that she used the strange note to motivate her, explaining, “I decided that I had better write the book awake, which I got to work and did.”

-Before she began writing The Haunting of Hill House, Jackson scoured magazines and newspapers for photos of houses that seemed haunted.
+Before she began writing The Haunting of Hill House, Jackson searched magazines and newspapers for photos of houses that seemed haunted.
 During her research, she stumbled upon a photo of a house in California that had a particular air of “disease and decay.”
 She was so struck by it, she asked her mother, who lived in California, if she could find any additional information about the house.
 Her mother’s response shocked Jackson: Not only was she familiar with the house, but Jackson's own great-grandfather had built it.
 After standing empty for many years, the house had been set on fire—possibly by a group of townspeople.